davidsneighbour/hugo-netlification/README.md

 `hugo-netlification` offers an easy way to plug into the `_headers` file.
 Just add a file at `/data/namespacename/modulename/netlification.toml` and [follow the instructions about header formats at docs.netlify.com](https://docs.netlify.com/routing/headers/).
 These rules are added after the rules by `hugo-netlification`.

+## Notes

+- [Netlify's redirects engine](https://docs.netlify.com/routing/redirects/#rule-processing-order) will process the first matching rule it finds, reading from top to bottom.
+Rules in the `_redirects` file are always processed first, followed by rules in the Netlify configuration file.

 <!--- COMPONENTS BEGIN --->

 ## Other [GoHugo](https://gohugo.io/) components by [@davidsneighbour](https://github.com/davidsneighbour/)